Shurgu/shurgu.github.io/_posts/2025-11-23-revamping-shurgu-net.md

 tags: [jekyll, design, refactoring]
 ---

 It's been a busy couple of days for **Shurgu.net**!
-I decided it was time to dust off the cobwebs and give this space a much-needed update.
+After a **10-year hiatus** (yes, it's really been that long), I decided it was time to dust off the cobwebs and give this space a much-needed update.
 Here's a quick rundown of what we accomplished.

 ### 1. Fixing the Foundation
 First things first, we had to get the site running locally.
 This meant: